testdrivenio/google-analytics-stripe-dashboard/README.md

 ## Setup

-creating a project in the Google API Console, enabling the API, and creating credentials.
+First, rename *.env.dev-sample* to *.env.dev*.

 Create a new project on [Google Developers Console](https://console.cloud.google.com/apis/dashboard), generate credentials, and download and save the *client_secrets.json* file to the "project" directory.
 Enable the Analytics Reporting and Google Analytics APIs.

-Update the `GA_VIEW_ID` environment variable with your Google Analytics view ID in the *docker-compose.yml*.
+Update the `GA_VIEW_ID` environment variable with your Google Analytics view ID in *.env.dev*.

+Assuming you have a Stripe account configured, add the secret key to *.env.dev*.

 Build the image and spin up the container: